mariuszdanielak/test-reports/README.md

 # tests
-This repository contains test cases, example of bug reports with steps of reproduction.
-These examples are intended to show how I approach writing test cases and reporting bugs that may be encountered in software.
+This repository contains examples of test cases and bug reports with steps of reproduction.
+They are intended to show my approach when writing test cases and reporting bugs that may be encountered in software.